 “Delivery Point” shall have the meaning specified in Article 3 (Receipt Points and Delivery Points) of the Agreement.

-"Facilities Availability " means the existence, condition and capacity of Enron’s Facilities as defined in 2.1 herein, being available at the time of scheduling and the subsequent calendar month to handle and transport LESSOR’s Gas into the Fort Union Pipeline.
+"Enron Facilities" means Lessee's approximately 3 mile, 10-inch diameter pipeline with appurtenant compression, filter separation, and related facilities which connects the the Rawhide Pipeline to the Fort Union Header.

+"Fort Union Header" shall mean the Fort Union Gas Gathering, L.L.C. facilities located in Campbell and Converse Counties, Wyoming.

 "GAS" means natural gas whether produced from coal bed wells or otherwise.

-“Interruptible GAS” means GAS from or for the account of LESSEE which is in excess of LESSEE’s leased capacity and which capacity LESSOR allows LESSEE to use, according to space availability and other operational considerations solely within LESSOR’s choice.
+“Interruptible GAS” means GAS from or for the account of LESSEE which is in excess of the Maximum Daily Firm Quantity and which capacity LESSOR allows LESSEE to use, based on capacity availability as allocated by LESSOR.

+"Maximum Daily Firm Quantity" shall mean that quantity of GAS set forth in Article 4 (Quantity) of this Agreement.

-"Maximum Daily FirmInjection Quantity" shall mean that quantity of GAS set forth in Article 4 (Quantity) of the Agreement.
+"Maximum Daily True Quantity" shall mean that quantity of GAS set forth in Article 4 (Quantity) of this Agreement.

-"Mcf" means one thousand (1,000) cubic feet of Gas measured at a base temperature of sixty degrees (60) Fahrenheit, and at a pressure base of fourteen and seventy-three one-hundredths (14.73) pounds per square inch absolute.
+"Mcf" means one thousand (1,000) cubic feet of Gas measured at a base temperature of sixty degrees (60) Fahrenheit, and at a pressure base of fourteen and seventy-three one-hundredths (14.73)[is this correct?
+Ken] pounds per square inch absolute.

 "MMBtu" means one million (1,000,000) Btu’s

-"Month" means a period of time beginning at 7:01 A. M. Mountain Time on the first Day of a calendar month and ending at 7:01 A. M. on the first Day of the next succeeding calendar month.
+"Month" means a period of time beginning at 9:00 A. M. Central Clock Time on the first Day of a calendar month and ending at 9:00 A. M. Central Clock Time on the first Day of the next succeeding calendar month.

-“PIPELINE” means LESSOR’s Rawhide Gathering Pipeline, as below described.
+“RAWHIDE the Rawhide Pipeline” means LESSOR’s 10-inch diameter Rawhide Gathering Pipeline, as more specifically described on Exhibit A attached hereto and incorporated herein for all purposes.

 "Psia " means pounds per square inch absolute.